Code Style. CSS

 Select the block to sort and then selectfrom the main menu.

-Alternatively, select Rearrange code in the dialog that opens.on the main menu, and then select
+Alternatively, go to Rearrange code in the dialog that opens.in the main menu, and then select

 Click this link and choose the language to be used as the base for the current language code style.